cuckoosandbox/cuckoo/docs/book/installation/index.rst

 This chapter explains how to install Cuckoo.

-Although the recommended setup is *GNU/Linux* (Debian or Ubuntu preferably) Cuckoo has proved to work smoothly also on *Mac OS X* as host; the recommended and tested setup for guests are *Windows 7* for Windows analysis, *Mac OS X Yosemite* for Mac OS X analysis and Debian for Linux Analysis, although Cuckoo should work with other releases of guest os.
+Although the recommended setup is *GNU/Linux* (Debian or Ubuntu preferably), Cuckoo has proved to work smoothly on *Mac OS X* and *Microsoft Windows 7* as host as well.
+The recommended and tested setup for guests are *Windows XP* and *64-bit Windows 7* for Windows analysis, *Mac OS X Yosemite* for Mac OS X analysis, and Debian for Linux Analysis, although Cuckoo should work with other releases of guest Operating Systems as well.

 .. note::